trento-project/docs/guides/manual-installation.md

 > Note: The `pg_hba.conf` file works in an sequential fashion.
 This means, that the rules positioned on the top have preference over the ones coming next.
 This examples shows a pretty permissive address range, so in order to work, they entries must be written in the top of the `host` entries.
 Find additional information in the [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.

-**Step 3:** Allow PostgreSQL to bind on all interfaces `/var/lib/pgsql/data/postgresql.conf` by changing the following line:
+**Step 3:** Allow PostgreSQL to bind on all network interfaces in `/var/lib/pgsql/data/postgresql.conf` by changing the following line:

 ```bash
 listen_addresses = '*'